kontur-courses/tdd/cs/TagCloudUtility/README.md

 Picture will be saved in ../Test/result.png

 Draw Settings:
-To change draw setting write in input number of chosed option
+To change draw setting write in input number of choosed option
 Options:
 Only Words == 0
 Words In Rectangles == 1